Our nine-month Comprehensive Health Care Aide program for international learners prepares graduates to care for patients

 Please read and think about the following information below carefully to decide whether this program is a good fit for you.
 This information may change and is simply intended to offer you a helpful perspective on what you will experience in this program.

 - Theory and Lab Courses: Monday to Friday, 6 hours of class.
-(Day or evening classes are possible.
-Do not plan a job or other responsibilities until you receive your full schedule.
+Day or evening classes are possible and so you should not plan a job or other responsibilities until you receive your full class schedule.

 - Practicums: Various day or evening shifts, could include Monday to Sunday